EGR314-Spring2024-Team303/EGR314-Spring2024-Team303.github.io/User_Needs_Benchmarking_Requirements.md

 # User Needs, Benchmarking, and Requirements
 ## Voices of Customers (VOC) Benchmarking

  Five existing products that were reviewed were related to the ground-moving weather station.
 Products that are similar to the idea of the ground-moving weather station were chosen.
 Also, products that highlighted certain features were chosen.
 Even if it's not the exact product that is being made certain qualities or features help with possible designs.
 Each product has three positive and negative reviews and has consumer needs based on each of the reviews.
 If you want more information on the consumer reviews you can refer to [Appendix B](Appendix_B.md).
-The majority of our references are mostly existed weather measuring device with a usage in daily routine for a specific purposes.
+The majority of our references mostly exist weather weather-measuring devices with usage in daily routines for specific purposes.

 # Product Assessment